gregmturek/AWS-SAA-C03-Notes/README.md

 S3 Accelerated Transfer
 ![Stacks](../main/attachments/Clipboard_2022-09-11-16-10-03.png?raw=true "Optional Title")

+- The S3 bucket needs to be enabled for transfer acceleration.
-- Off by default.
+- S3 AT is switched off by default.
 - Uses the network of AWS edge locations to speed up transfer.
+- Restrictions for enable the S3 AT:
-- Bucket name cannot contain periods.
+  - The bucket name can not contain periods.
-- Name must be DNS compatible.
+  - the bucket needs to be DNS compatible in its naming.
 - Benefits improve the larger the location and distance.
   - The worse the start (distance), the better the performance benefits.